microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ### Search through notebook

-You can search `kbstyle(Ctrl/Cmd + F)` through an entire notebook or you can search parts of your notebook by filtering your search options.
-When searching through your notebook, click the Filter option (funnel icon) to search across:
+You can search through a notebook (or parts of it by filtering the search options) by using the keyboard shortcut `kbstyle(Ctrl/Cmd + F)`.
+Click the Filter option (funnel icon) to search across:
 - Markdown cell input (**Markdown Source**)
 - Markdown cell output (**Rendered Markdown**)
 - Code cell input (**Code Cell Source**)